Census Data for Cedar Bluff ...

-NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 and the 2010 Census, there were changes in the sampling area for Cedar Bluff and you need to be careful when comparing between the censuses.
-More information about the nature of these the changes can be found in the section called Census-to-Census Observations ... (see below).
+- Note: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2010 and the 2000 Census, there were changes in the sampling area for Cedar Bluff and you need to be careful when comparing numbers between the censuses.
+More information about these differences can be found in the section called Census-to-Census Observations ... (see below).

 Cherokee County ...

-The community of Cedar Bluff is located in Cherokee County.
+The community of Cedar Bluff is located in Cherokee County<4>.

 The county had a population of 25,989 people at the 2010 Census.
 With it's population of 1,820 people, Cedar Bluff represented 7% of the county's total.